 • Regulate your emotional states, allowing reactivity and difficult emotions to pass, reducing the likelihood of entering negative or anxious states.

-• Reappraise the beliefs and perceptions that generate negative emotions, low mood, and cognitive distortions and biases.
+• Reappraise the Beliefs and Perceptions that generate negative emotions, low mood, and cognitive distortions and biases.

 • Maintain sharper focus for optimum attention, peak performance, and presence.